-- Risk avoidance, e.g. by withdrawing from certain business areas - Risk reduction, e.g. through process optimisation or qualification measures for employees - Transfer of risk, e.g. by taking out insurance to settle major losses with a low probability of occurrence, and - Risk acceptance if, for example, corresponding countermeasures do not prove to be expedient from a business perspective
+- Risk avoidance, e.g. by withdrawing from certain business areas, - Risk reduction, e.g. through process optimization or qualification measures for employees, - · Risk transfer, e.g. by taking out insurance to settle major losses with a low probability of occurrence, and - Risk acceptance if, e.g. corresponding counter-measures do not prove to be expedient from a business perspective.